kmishmael/kmishmael.dev/content/blog/my-experience-at-alx.md

 ## warming up
 Every once in while, limiting to within Kenya in this theory, there is an opportunity so good you have to be part of, lest be left behind.
 A while back, while I still discovering the intricacies of programming, there was a program by Andela.
 The engineers who got to be part of this project are some of the best developers I look up to right now.
 I believed ALX was the Andela of my time and I knew I had to join, it was also a scholarship, which was not an issue for me since as I said earlier, I won't pay to be taught something that is available.

+## Experience
+ALX was the best thing that happened to me.
+I immediately learnt that actually, I did not know a lot.
+My first introduction was Linux.
+I had used linux very few times with `wsl`.
+It was my first full on experience with Linux.
+Having to learn the C language was amazing.
+I got to learn the low levels intricacies between the operating system and the program.
+I had some experience with C++ so this was a smooth sail for me.